codeigniter4/CodeIgniter4/user_guide_src/source/general/environments.rst

 conditions built into the framework at various places to assist with that.
 You can't use it for your development.

+If you want another environment, e.g., for staging, you can add custom environments.
+See `Adding Environments`_.

 *******************
 Setting Environment
 *******************